-The basis of ISO 9001 is that it promotes the adoption of a process approach when developing, implementing and improving the effectiveness of a quality management system.
-In turn this enhances customer satisfaction by meeting customer requirements.
-ISO 9001 is updated and published every 7 years or so.
+The basis of ISO 9001 is that it promotes the adoption of a process approach when developing, implementing, and improving the effectiveness of a quality management system.
+In turn, this enhances customer satisfaction by meeting customer requirements.
+ISO 9001 is updated and published every seven years or so.
 The current edition from ISO9001:2008 is ISO9001:2015.

 Our Quality Management System (QMS)

-FAAC, Inc. has established, documented, implemented, and maintains a Quality Management System (QMS) to continually improve upon its effectiveness in accordance with the requirements of the International Standard ISO 9001:2015.
+FAAC, Inc. has established, documented, implemented, and maintains a Quality Management System (QMS) to continually improve upon its effectiveness by the requirements of the International Standard ISO 9001.

-Our QMS demonstrates the ability to consistently provide products that meet customer and applicable regulatory requirements.
+Our QMS demonstrates the ability to provide products that meet customer and applicable regulatory requirements consistently.
 It also aims to enhance customer satisfaction through the effective application of the system, including processes for continual improvement of the system and the assurances of conformity to customer and applicable regulatory requirements.

-Management has adopted the principles of QMS based on the following ISO9001:2015 clauses:
+Management has adopted the principles of the QMS based on the following ISO9001 clauses:

 Section 4: Context of the Organization – FAAC has established, documented, implemented, and maintains a QMS to continually improve upon its effectiveness in accordance with the requirements of the ISO9001 International Standard